 A better match between skills and jobs will help tackle the problem of youth unemployment.
 Data analysis can help identify labour market needs and develop training provision to meet these needs, helping young people gain the skills and competences they need to succeed in the world of work.

-- Graduates should be supported in expressing their skills using job market vocabulary, and the skills they have gained should be reflected more comprehensively in their certificates. - The use of more precise data would aid in identifying subtle variations in skills that may impact the compatibility between the skills provided and industry requirements.
-This can help identify potential issues and improving the alignment of skills with job opportunities.
+- Graduates should be supported in expressing their skills using job market vocabulary, and the skills they have gained should be reflected more comprehensively in their certificates. - compatibility between the skills provided and industry requirements.
+This can help identify potential